Open Educational Resources

 Open educational resources (OERs) made a dramatic appearance with the 2002 debut of MIT’s Open Courseware initiative.
 In the almost two decades since, OERs have not noticeably disrupted the traditional business model of higher education or aﬀected daily teaching approaches at most institutions.
 This is regretable, since OERs could unify and advance the disconnected developments in digital textbooks, MOOCs, as well as blended and ﬂipped classroom pedagogies, by forming the essence of a global, open enterprise learning content management system.

 There are a number of factors that may impede usage in Switzerland and elsewhere, including lacking professional development of instructors, however, in addition, there are hurdles due to the current technological infrastructure.
 Four such infrastructure hurdles may be: discoverability, quality control, bridging the last mile, and acquisition.
 Overcoming these hurdles is the impetus behind openLCMS.

-Note: the remainder chapter is based on an earlier position paper in EDUCAUSE Review.
+Note: the listing of these hurdles is based on an earlier position paper in EDUCAUSE Review.

 Hurdle 1: Discoverability